fib-app

 keys field customization

-As with object query, you can set the query list keys
+Like object query, you can keys

-The content is in a ,
+The content is a ,

 1curl -X GET http://localhost/1.0/person?keys=name%2Cage